 - Myth: Being an FBA seller means no buy box worries.
 You’ll always be in the buy box.

 Reality: FBA does bring faster fulfillment into the picture.
 But inventory and stock-out also influence buy box placement.
 If you’re not diligent about inventory in a fulfillment center, you’ll lose the box soon enough.

 The Bottom Line

 Ever been in the Amazon buy box before?
-What do you think went right that time around?
+What do you think went right at that time around?
 If you had to pick just one strategy to get into the buy box, which one would you pick?